Weighted Companion Cube: Critical reception

-The Companion Cube has been cited as an example of experimental science's "sacrificial logic".
+The Companion Cube serves as an example of experimental science's "sacrificial logic".
 Respawn: Gamers, Hackers, and Technogenic Life compares the fact that it must be "euthanized" for the sake of progress to real-world animal testing, especially because GLaDOS implies that it may or may not be sentient.
 GLaDOS claims that "an independent panel of ethicists" have absolved Aperture Science or its test subjects from "moral responsibility" for the death of the Companion Cube, but continues to obscure whether or not it can feel any pain, suggesting that only "eight out of ten" engineers agree that it "cannot feel much", much like the debate over pain in animals when used in scientific and medical research.
 Writing for Game Studies, Michael Burden and Sean Gouglas stated that Chell's obedience to GLaDOS resembled the Milgram experiment, with the Companion Cube test chamber most emphasizing blind obedience to authority under the mantle of science.
 They further noted that Doug Rattmann's scrawls warned Chell that she was the Companion Cube herself, a form of disposable tool utilized by the player to progress through the game.

 The Companion Cube has also been shown to demonstrate how fans are willing to go outside the bounds of the game's logic in order to "rescue" the Cube, a form of resistance that is similar to hacktivism and culture jamming.
 Kim Swift, head designer of Portal, noted that many players were willing to do almost anything to save the Companion Cube, including jumping into the incinerator themselves.
 Others attempted to exploit or glitch the game in order to escape the test chamber with the Cube, such as jamming the doors with security cameras so that the player could leave the room despite not having incinerated it.
 This places players entirely into the role of Chell, with both player and Chell trying to escape a situation that is "algorithmically controlled" by GLaDOS.
 The desire to save the Cube also manifested in the many fan created works based on it, which "liberate" it from the game itself.